TanmayArya-1p/UrbanDictApi/README.md

 ***
 * ### `WordofTheDay()`
     ###
-    Returns a dict of words of the days.
+    Returns a dict of <a href="#worddefinitionwordstr--meaningstr--examplestr--authoruser--timestampstr">WordDefinition</a> objects of the days.
     <details>
     <summary>Example Output</summary>
     <code>